avalanche-foundation/ACPs/ACPs/75-acceptance-proofs/README.md

 ## Motivation

 Subnets are able to prove arbitrary events using warp messaging, but native support for proving block acceptance at the protocol layer enables more utility.
-Acceptance proofs can be used to prove a block's acceptance, which enables use-cases such as proving a subnet validator set to other subnets.
-One example use case for acceptance proofs within the primary network is to provide stronger fault isolation guarantees from the primary network to subnets.
+Acceptance proofs can be used to prove that a block has been accepted by a subnet.
+One example use case for acceptance proofs is to provide stronger fault isolation guarantees from the primary network to subnets.

 Subnets use the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/416fbdf1f783c40f21e7009a9f06d192e69ba9b5/vms/proposervm/README.md) to implement soft leader election for block proposal.
 The ProposerVM determines the block producer schedule from a randomly shuffled validator set at a specified P-Chain block height.
 Validators are therefore required to have the P-Chain block referenced in a block's header to verify the block producer against the expected block producer schedule.
 If a block's header specifies a P-Chain height that has not been accepted yet, the block is treated as invalid.
 If a block referencing an unknown P-Chain height was produced virtuously, it is expected that the validator will eventually discover the block as its P-Chain height advances and accept the block.